histfitter/histfitter/README.md

 ## pyhf

 pyhf is now enabled as a backend for running maximum likelihood fits, calculating upper limits and hypothesis testing.
 Use the --pyhf flag to use pyhf.
 For pyhf to work, JSON files must be created from the existing XML files.
 You can do this by using the -j flag.
-Both these functions require pyhf to be installed on the command line and as a python library.
+If you make any changes to the fit configuration, the XML and JSON files must be recreated (-j does both). pyhf must be installed on the command line and as a python library.
 This can be done through pip:

 ```
 pip install pyhf[xmlio, minuit]